 - what you can do to support the school’s COVID safety efforts.

-Children’s feelings about the return to school after lockdown
+Children’s feelings about returning to school after COVID-19 isolation or lockdown

-Children might have mixed feelings about returning to school.
-For example, they might be excited and eager to get back to face-to-face learning and seeing their teachers and friends.
+If children have time away from school because of COVID-19, they might have mixed feelings about returning.
+For example, they might be excited and eager to get back to face-to-face learning and see their teachers and friends.
 They might also feel uncertain, worried or anxious about catching up on learning, fitting back into friendship groups and coping with a school routine.